-The Best Shoe Holidays That Will Allow Everyone To Get Footloose!
+The Best Shoe Holidays That Allow Everyone To Get Footloose!

 Why Shoes Are Significant

-Cultural Symbolism: Shoes are important symbols in many cultures, and the wearing of shoes can have a significant impact on people’s social interactions.
-For example, in some cultures, it’s a sign of respect to take off your shoe to enter a home or temple.
+Cultural symbolism: Shoes are important symbols in many cultures, and the wearing of shoes can have a significant impact on people’s social interactions.
+For example, in some cultures, it’s a sign of respect to take off your shoes to enter a home or temple.
 In other cultures, touching a person with the soles of your shoes is a sign of great disrespect.

-Style and Fashion: For many people, shoes are a part of their personal sense of style and fashion.
-Some people’s uses of shoes also are a very personal part of their creativity or even self-expression.
+Style and fashion: For many people, shoes are a part of their personal sense of style and fashion.
+Some people’s shoes are a very personal part of their creativity and self-expression.
 And that’s not even mentioning the fact that shoes are celebrated around the world for their artistry and craftsmanship.

-Shoe-Related Charities and Causes: And the last reason we feel that it’s important for people to celebrate shoe-related holidays is because some of them focus on the importance of footwear for people who don’t have access to shoes.
+Shoe-related charities and causes: The last reason we feel that it’s important for people to celebrate shoe-related holidays is that some of them focus on the importance of footwear for people who don’t have access to shoes.

-Now, that we got that out of the way, let’s move on and dive into the shoe-related holidays that we feel everyone will want to celebrate.
-If they care anything about shoes, that is.
+Now that we’ve got that out of the way, let’s move on and dive into the shoe-related holidays that we feel everyone will want to celebrate, if they care anything about shoes, that is.

 National Shoe the World Day (March 15th)